qlands/FormShare/install_steps.md

-# Installation steps to build FormShare from source.
+# Installation steps to build FormShare from source for production or development

-**Tested with Ubuntu Server 21.10**
+**Tested with Ubuntu Server 20.04**

+## Installation steps

-## Grab this server IP address.
+### Grab this server IP address.

 This IP address will be used later on